tinymce/tinymce-docs/general-configuration-guide/work-with-plugins.md

 });
 ```

 In the above example, we learned how to remove the menubar, add specific list controls to the toolbar while removing others, activate a plugin, and customize the plugin's behavior by controlling which options we wanted to be activated.
-In 5 lines of code (excluding the `selector` key, which has to be included for TinyMCE to work).
+In 5 lines of code (excluding the `selector` key, which has to be included for {{site.productname}} to work).

-As we noted at the start TinyMCE is an incredibly powerful, flexible, and customizable rich text editor.
+As we noted at the start {{site.productname}} is an incredibly powerful, flexible, and customizable rich text editor.
 Once you've finished the Get Started guide, deep dive into the [plugins]({{ site.baseurl }}/plugins/) and [configuration options]({{ site.baseurl }}/configure/).

 ## Top 10 plugins

-Customizing TinyMCE with the default plugins is that easy.
+Customizing {{site.productname}} with the default plugins is that easy.
 There are 60 plugins available to developers.
 Let's take a look at the 10 most popular plugins (by documentation page views).

 | Position | Plugin Name   | Plugin Value                                         |
 | -------- | ------------- | ---------------------------------------------------- |